*Updated February, 2018

 This is what I'm talking about - the kind of mentality that some of these guys develop in the Philippines.
-I had to leave Cebu because this sense of entitlement sickened me so much.
-I didn't feel like I fit in with the expat
+I had to leave the city because this sense of entitlement sickened me so much.
+I didn't feel like I fit in with much of the expat community there.

 They Should Be Held Accountable

 There is a certain mayor in the Philippines who is known for being tough on foreigners who behave badly.
 He backs up his word, too - he will just deport them!
 I applaud this man.
 Caucasians should have to abide by the rules just like everybody else - and not get a free pass in the Philippines.

 A Message to Foreigners: This is Not Our World